heptarch/heptarch.github.io/drafts/demon.md

 She wakes with a start in her garrett on Munster Square.
 The melodious voice whispers: there is no Möbian loop.
-The light was reversed by striking a barrier in the fourth dimension, and near Chancery Lane the *light leaks through*.
+The light was reversed by striking a barrier in the fourth dimension, and near Chancery Lane, the *light leaks through*.

 <p align="center">
   ⁂